the late ’70s, MSc student Dave

 expressing the essence of scientific creativity,

 is that what I just said about experimental science

 applies just as well to dance.
 I hinted at some of this

-and about our learning to talk about that over the
+dance and our learning to talk about that

 dancers rehearsing seriously